gabrielchua/RAGxplorer/README.md

 > [!NOTE]
 > This repo is currently linked to the streamlit demo, and these lines were added due to the runtime in the free streamlit deployment env.
 See [here](https://discuss.streamlit.io/t/issues-with-chroma-and-sqlite/47950).

-## Using the experimental version.
+## Using the experimental version 🧪

 ### Installation
 Enter the following in your terminal